-- Completed graduate admission application form - Statement of professional development and goals - · Two letters of reference - · Official transcripts from all universities attended - Official GRE scores - \$45 nonrefundable application fee (The amount of the fee is subject to change.) - Residence classification form for U.S. citizens and permanent residents (not needed if online application is used) - Credit transfer agreement (if applicable)
+- Completed graduate admission application form - Statement of professional development and goals - Two letters of reference - Official transcripts from all universities attended - Official GRE scores - \$50 nonrefundable application fee (The amount of the fee is subject to change.)

 See the department Web site for full descriptions of each application component, more detailed instructions, and admission criteria.